HLSL Specifications

 This proposal specifies two new HLSL debugging intrinsics:

-1. DebugBreak(): Triggers a breakpoint when a debugger is attached, allowing developers to pause execution and inspect shader state.
+1. DebugBreak(): Triggers a breakpoint when debugging is enabled allowing developers to pause execution and inspect shader state.

-2. dx::IsDebuggerPresent(): Returns whether a graphics debugger is currently attached to the process, enabling conditional debug-only code paths.
+2. dx::IsDebuggingEnabled(): Returns whether debugging is enabled for the currently executing thread, enabling conditional debug-only code paths.

-DebugBreak() will lower to new DXIL operations for DirectX and to appropriate SPIR-V instructions for Vulkan targets. dx::IsDebuggerPresent() is a DirectX extension and has no Vulkan/SPIR-V equivalent.
+DebugBreak() will lower to new DXIL operations for DirectX and to appropriate SPIR-V instructions for Vulkan targets. dx::IsDebuggingEnabled() is a DirectX extension and has no Vulkan/SPIR-V equivalent.

 Motivation